melazab/Keithley2450/README.md

 ## Setup Requirements

+**Important:** To run `CIC_Keithley2450.py`, make sure to:

+1. Activate the Python virtual environment with the necessary dependencies `source ./venv/bin/activate` on Linux
-**Important:** To execute the `cyclingTestKeithley2450.py` code, the SMU must be in the TSP command set mode (SCPI command is the default setting on the Keithley 2450).
+2. Configure the SMU to communicate using TSP (SCPI is the default setting on the Keithley 2450).

 To change the command set:

-1. Access the menu settings on the SMU
+1. Access the menu settings on the Keithley 2450
 2. Change from SCPI to TSP command set
 3. Apply the changes